jacopodona/Human-Machine-Dialogue/README.md

 ### Available Actions
 - Order pizza(s)
   - make the intent contain the pizza slot
-    - try merge say_pizza_type e size
     - try adding complete requests in init_request (TODO with topping)
+    - If user asks "What is in a diavola" inside the form the form will automatically load the slot and continue (TODO)
     - make the form flexible to unhappy user paths
 - Order drink(s)
   - support for text instead of numbers (two vs 2) (TODO)
   - make the form flexible to unhappy user paths
+  - ignore some intents within the form (TODO)
 - Customize pizza (only 1 topping)
 - Ask for price of pizza/drink
 - Ask for ingredients in pizza